wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

 ===================

 You can configure a sheet when a specific event is called.
-For example if you want to receive a sheet when an agent answers to a call, you can choose a sheet model for the Agent link event.
+For example if you want to receive a sheet when an agent answers to a call, you can choose a sheet model for the Link event.

 The following events are available :